NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

-The triangulation covariance matrix is computed in the local North-East-Down (NED) coordinates at each nominal triangulated point, and further decomposed into the horizontal and vertical components (:numref:`produced_covariances`), the square root is taken, creating the stddev, which are saved as the 5th and 6th band in the point cloud (\*-PC.tif file, :numref:`outputfiles`).
+The triangulation covariance matrix is computed in the local North-East-Down (NED) coordinates at each nominal triangulated point, and further decomposed into the horizontal and vertical components (:numref:`produced_covariances`).
+The square root is taken, creating the stddev, which are saved as the 5th and 6th band in the point cloud (\*-PC.tif file, :numref:`outputfiles`).
-Running ``gdalinfo`` (:numref:`gdal_tools`) on the point cloud will show some metadata describing each band in the produced point cloud.
+Running ``gdalinfo`` (:numref:`gdal_tools`) on the point cloud will show some metadata describing each band in that file.

 The stddev values in the point cloud can then be gridded with ``point2dem`` (:numref:`point2dem`) with the option